-Writing a fellowship offer letter clearly communicates to students how much, when and what type of support programs intend to provide to them.
+Writing a student financial support offer letter clearly communicates to students how much, when and what type of support programs intend to provide to them.
 It also informs the student of the minimum qualifications needed in order to receive support, such as full-time enrollment and good academic standing.

 Multi-Year Offers of Support

-Here are examples of single-year fellowship offer letters that include standard language you could use when awarding your Graduate Program Fellowships Allocation funds or other internal fellowship funds:
+Here are examples of single-year student financial support fellowship offer letters that include standard language you could use when awarding your Graduate Program Fellowships Allocation funds or other non-BR union fellowships offered with no expectation of employment or service to the university.
+This letter includes sample language should your student be an international student or a non-California resident.

 Additional Best Practices